mikeobrien/graphite/readme.md

 - Supports multiple querystring and form values with the same name.
 - Supports wildcard url parameters.
 - Currently supports only [StructureMap](http://structuremap.github.io/) but any IoC container can be plugged in.
-- Currently supports [Json.NET](http://www.newtonsoft.com/json), [Bender](https://github.com/mikeobrien/Bender) and the FCL XML and JSON serializers but you can plug in any serializer.
+- Currently supports [Json.NET](http://www.newtonsoft.com/json), [Bender](https://github.com/mikeobrien/Bender) and the FCL XML serializer but you can plug in any serializer.

 Getting Started
 ------------